 First, if you live in a share house, then you have friends by default.

-Second, sign up for an account on MyLanguageExchange.com and starting messaging people you meet through there on Line.
+Second, sign up for an account on MyLanguageExchange.com and other language exchange apps and starting messaging people you meet through there on LINE.
 At some point ask them to coffee or something.

 Third, go to some disgusting international parties.
 There are three types of people at these parties:

-- Japanese people trying to whore you out for English.
+- Japanese people trying to use you to learn English.

-- Gross gaijin trying to game on Japanese girls.
+- English speakers trying to hit on Japanese girls.

 - Losers with no friends (That's us!)